-Welcome to the Abercrombie & Kent privacy notice.
+Welcome to the privacy notice for the Abercrombie & Kent Group.

-Abercrombie & Kent respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you how we look after your personal data when you visit our website (regardless of where you visit it from) or when you otherwise provide personal data to us via other means (such as over the telephone – regardless of where you contact us from) and tell you about your privacy rights and how the law protects you.
+Abercrombie & Kent (‘A&K’) respects your privacy and is committed to protecting your personal data.
+This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) or when you otherwise provide personal data to us via other means (such as over the telephone) (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 Purpose of this privacy notice

-This privacy notice aims to give you information on how A&K collects, manages and processes your personal data, including any data you may provide through this website or via any other means (such as over the telephone) when you purchase travel arrangements through us or otherwise provide personal data to us.
+This privacy notice aims to give you information on how the A&K group of companies collects, manages and processes your personal data, including any data you may provide through this website or via any other means (such as over the telephone) when you purchase travel arrangements through us or otherwise provide personal data to us.

-This website is not intended for children.
-The only circumstances in which we collect data relating to children is when you make a booking of arrangements and there are children in your party.
+This website is not intended for children and the only circumstances in which we collect data relating to children is where you make a booking of arrangements and you have children in your party.

-Abercrombie & Kent Limited is the controller and in certain circumstances a processor and responsible for your personal data (collectively referred to as "Abercrombie & Kent", “A&K", "we", "us" or "our" in this privacy notice).
+A&K can be considered both a controller and a processor and remains responsible for your personal data (collectively referred to as “A&K", "we", "us" or "our" in this privacy notice).

 Email address: [email protected]